QuChunhe/study/Database.md

 In situations such as when you’re getting ready to upgrade Cassandra, you want to ensure that you flush all memtables to disk, into the SSTables.
 You run the nodetool drain command to flush memtables to SSTables on disk.

+[341]

+Key nodetool commands that you’ll often use for checking a cluster’s health are the following:
+* nodetool status
+* nodetool info
+*nodetool tpstats

  [337]